erickmerchant/atlatl/README.md

 ## The Result

-Each template is transformed into a CommonJS module that exports a class. `@section` and `@partial` add methods to that class.
+Each template is transformed into a CommonJS module that exports a class.